About Fig Loans

 Fig Loans is one of a new host of lenders who focus their financial products on individuals who are in a tough spot and need a loan that can help meet their immediate needs and improve their credit scores.

-The company is based in Houston, Tx., and serves residents of Texas according the state’s rules and regulations for lending companies.
+The company is based in Houston, TX, and serves residents of Texas, Missouri and Illinois.

 Normally, these types of loans are offered by payday lenders who have various repayment schemes that bury borrowers in debt that can take multiple months to pay off.
 APRs tend to be sky high and not very consumer friendly.